Making New Year’s resolutions? 7 strategies to keep them all year long

 Make this year the one you keep your resolutions.

-Research shows only 8 percent of those who make resolutions achieve them.
+Research shows only about 9 percent of those who make resolutions achieve them.
 Don’t be discouraged by the low success rate, though.
 And don’t be discouraged if your resolutions seem to be getting off track.
 Vanderbilt University Medical Center’s Stacey K. Kendrick, M.S., health educator, says it takes a least three months of consistently doing something to make it a routine, and even longer to make it a lifestyle change.

 Kendrick offers these tips to help you create your yearly goals — and keep them.

 What are some of the biggest obstacles people face with maintaining resolutions?

 First and foremost, people tend to make unrealistic resolutions and then tend to fail with achieving them.
 Some of the specific obstacles people encounter vary, but can include family obligations, work, time, motivation and giving up too quickly because they think one failure means you failed for good.

 Set a realistic goal that is achievable by breaking it into small steps that can be built on one by one.

 For example, instead of saying that “I want to lose 20 pounds by my reunion in March,” it makes more sense to set small, specific, measurable and realistic goals each week, such as “I will pack a healthy lunch every day this week,” or “I will walk for 30 minutes after work on Monday, Wednesday and Friday,” or “I will identify three people and ask them to be my support system when I feel discouraged in December when unhealthy food is everywhere.
 If I get discouraged I will call one of them.”